Building Generational Wealth: A Guide for Doctors

 Make wise investments

 Making your money work for you is a great way to grow it for future generations.
-Investing in the stock market or real estate are two great ways you can start building generational wealth now.
+Investing for doctors is sometimes scary because you have become an expert in anatomy, not the stock market.
+That said investing in the stock market or real estate are two great ways you can start building generational wealth now.

 Stock market investments are designed to be more profitable the longer you’re invested in them.
 Real estate is a similarly profitable investment venture, and many people find it easier to invest in than stocks.
 In fact, many people end up owning their own homes before they retire, which is a form of real estate investment.